-If you’ve got a bike and you’ve been mulling over whether to change that carburettor, tune the engine or add a quickshifter then the best way to find out how it’ll affect your insurance is to ask your provider.
-Better to do it before you make the change (unless you like expensive, shock surprises).
+If you’ve been mulling over whether to change that carburettor, tune your engine or add a quickshifter, the best way to find out how it’ll affect your insurance is to ask your provider.
+Better to do it before you make the change (unless you like expensive surprises).

-• Value – if your alterations increase the value (and desirability) of your bike then this just makes it more attractive to thieves.
+- Value – if your alterations increase the value (and desirability) of your bike, it becomes more attractive to thieves.

-• Cost of repairs – if your alterations are extensive or complicated then it could mean that repairs or parts are expensive or hard to come by – your insurance provider will be obliged to increase your premium in order to cover potential costs.
+- Cost of repairs – if your alterations are extensive or complicated, then it could mean that repairs or parts are expensive or hard to come by.
+Your insurance provider may increase your premium in order to cover potential costs.

-• Riskier on the roads – any changes that enhance or boost the performance of your bike are likely to increase your insurance.
-Providers will interpret a more powerful bike as being harder to control and therefore more at risk of being involved in an accident.
+- Performance increase – providers will interpret a more powerful bike as being harder to control and therefore more at risk of being involved in an accident.